addhen/kanalytics/docs/usage.md

 ## 2. Creating Interceptors

 Interceptors process events before they reach the trackers.
-They can modify, filter, or log events.
+They can modify, or log events.
 Implement the `Interceptor` interface to create a custom interceptor:

 ```kotlin linenums="1"